joeltimothyoh/Copy-Files/README.md

 * Specified sources, destinations, and robocopy options will be used to make copy operations.
 * Both files and directories can be used as sources.
 * Sources and destinations paths can either be local (e.g. `'C:\Folder'`), network (e.g. `'\\ServerName\Folder'`), or relative from the working directory (e.g. `'Folder\Subfolder'`).
-* Copy-Files can be used as a script or module.

 ## Usage
 Copy-Files can either be used as a standalone script, or as a module together with separate configuration scripts.
 The Standalone script allows for greater portability and isolation, while the module allows for greater accessibility, scalability and upgradability.

 ### Standalone Script
 * Fill in the sources, destinations, and robocopy options within the `Copy-Files.ps1` script.
-* Run the standalone script to copy the files and directories.
+* Run the script to copy the files and directories.

 ### Module
 * Install the `Copy-Files.psm1` module.
 Refer to Microsoft's documentation on installing PowerShell modules.
 * Fill in the sources, destinations, and robocopy options within the `Copy-Files-Config.ps1` script.
-* Run the config script to copy the files and directories.
+* Run the script to copy the files and directories.

 ## Copying